-As part of our engagement with the Board, we performed an actuarial valuation of the Tulsa County Employees' Retirement System as of July 1, 2016 for the Plan Year ending June 30, 2017.
+As part of our engagement with the Board, we performed an actuarial valuation of the Tulsa County Employees' Retirement System.
+Actuarial valuations are performed annually, and the most recent actuarial valuation is as of July 1, 2017 for the Plan Year ending June 30, 2018.
 Our findings are set forth in this actuary's report.
-This report reflects the benefit provision and contribution rates in effect as of July 1, 2016.
+This report reflects the benefit provision and contribution rates in effect as of July 1, 2017.